Eddie Rickenbacker: Pre–U.S. entry

 While in England, Rickenbacker watched Royal Flying Corps airplanes fly over the Thames from the Brooklands aerodrome.
 He began to consider a role in aviation if the United States entered the European war.
 The month before, while he had been in Los Angeles, Rickenbacker had had two chance encounters with aviators.
 Glenn Martin, founder of Glenn L. Martin Company and more recently with Wright-Martin Aircraft, gave Rickenbacker his first ride aloft.
 Next, Major Townsend F. Dodd was stranded with his plane in a field and Rickenbacker diagnosed a magneto problem.
 Dodd later became General John J. Pershing's aviation officer and an important contact in Rickenbacker's attempt to join air combat.

 Back in the United States after the revelation of the Zimmermann Telegram, Rickenbacker shared his idea for an aero squadron composed of race car drivers and mechanics with a New York Times reporter: "War would practically put a stop to racing, and we have a training that our country would need in the time of war.
 We are experts in judging speed and in motor knowledge."
+His theory was that such men, accustomed to tight confines and making split-second decisions at high speeds, would make excellent fighter pilots, though his idea was ignored by the military.
 After the April 6 declaration of war by the United States, Rickenbacker went to Washington, D.C. to propose his idea without success.